yusufnasserdev/Movie-Revenue-Prediction-Model/README.md

 # Movie-Revenue-Prediction-Model
-A ML powered model used to predict movies revenue
+A machine learning powered model used to predict movies revenue